johngrantuk/balancer-rust-template/Readme.md

 - **Safe Mathematics**: Use the provided `SafeU256` type for all mathematical operations.
 It handles overflow/underflow protection automatically.
 For other numeric types, use the `SafeMath` trait. `impl Into<SafeMathU256Result>` is a good type for an input argument for all functions for seamless error propagation

 ### Price Prediction Accuracy
-- **Conservative Estimates**: The `Swap::swap` function MUST NOT return an output amount larger than what would actually be received in a real transaction executed on the blockchain state of block N+1 (where N is the block for which the state was fetched)
+- **Conservative Estimates**: The `Swap::swap` function MUST NOT return an output amount larger than what would actually be received in a real transaction executed on the block N+1 (where N is the block for which the state was fetched)
 - **Precision Balance**: While being conservative, predictions should be as accurate as possible.
 Overly pessimistic estimates may cause your liquidity source to never be selected by the routing algorithm
 - **State Consistency**: All simulations must be performed on the exact same blockchain state that will be used for execution